jacebenson/cedar/docs/versioned_docs/version-2.0/serverless-functions.md

 - `localhost:8911/{functionName}` and
 - `localhost:8910/.redwood/functions/{functionName}` (used by the web side).

-Note that the `.redwood/functions` path is determined by your setting in your [redwood.toml](app-configuration-redwood-toml.md#web) - and is used both in development and in the deployed Redwood app
+Note that the `.redwood/functions` path is determined by your setting in your [redwood.toml](app-configuration-redwood-toml.md#web) - and is used both in development and in the deployed Cedar app

 ## Testing